 Additionally, in its decisions the DPA introduced a "legitimate interest balance test."
 This must be carried out if the data is processed and/or transferred by relying on the data controller's legitimate interest.
-In such case, the data controller must demonstrate that it has an existing, specific and clearly legitimate interest; and, this interest does not override the rights and freedoms of data subjects.
+In such case, the data controller must demonstrate that it has an existing, specific and clearly legitimate interest; and this interest does not override the rights and freedoms of data subjects.

-15. Do the laws in your jurisdiction require appointment of a data protection officer (or other person to be in charge of privacy or data protection at the organization) and what are their legal responsibilities?
+17. Do the laws in your jurisdiction require appointment of a data protection officer or a chief information security officer (or other person to be in charge of privacy or data protection at the organization), and what are their legal responsibilities?

-No. However, it is advisable to establish a privacy committee or appoint a person who will be responsible for the implementation of internal privacy policies and procedures to ensure compliance with the DPL.
+The DPL does not require appointment of a data protection officer.
+However, it is advisable to establish a privacy committee or appoint a person who will be responsible for the implementation of internal privacy policies and procedures to ensure compliance with the DPL.